JuhoHackspace/MyProjects/README.md

 - In the static web-site script files coderunner_script.js and quiz_script.js, change the fetch() methods HTTP endpoint to match "http://localhost:3000/runcode"
 - To host the web-site, the easiest way is to use VSCode and the LiveServer extension.
 Install it, or choose another hosting method.
 - Make sure the server is running.
-- Once you have completed these teps you can launch and view the site, view the content and try out the quizes and the coderunner.
+- Once you have completed these teps you can launch and view the site, and try out the quizes and the coderunner.